 First, open the project to which you want to add a component.

 You will be taken to your "Project Overview" page.

 On your "Project Overview" page, click the Add Component button.

 The "Create new component" modal will appear.

-- Enter a title for your component into the "Title" box.
+Enter a title for your component into the "Title" field.

 Your component will be created.

 Like the project "Overview" page, the component "Overview" page is the main view of your component.
-You can add sub-components, or nested components, to your component to create a deeper level of organization.
+You can add sub-components to the component to create a more nested hierarchy.